-We’re not sure Fed Ex would like that address, so our plan is to wait until we finally arrive in Bocas del Toro, where we’ll be for a few months, and have it shipped there.
-In the meantime, we were left peso-less, so Kevin graciously agreed to have Scott transfer money to him, and then pull it out of the atm for us…whew!
+We’re fairly sure that address wouldn’t fly with Fed Ex, so our plan is to wait until we finally arrive in Bocas del Toro, and have it shipped there.
+In the meantime, we were left peso-less, so our friend Kevin graciously agreed to have Scott transfer money to him, which he pulled out of the atm for us…whew!

 The amount in question was only a few hundred dollars, but for us it meant weeks of spending money, so it was frustrating and stressful.
-We’re sure that the bank will reimburse us, and I’ve told Scott to prepare for this to happen again.
-It seems that cruisers deal with this problem constantly.
+We’re sure that the bank will reimburse us, and I’ve told Scott to prepare for this to happen again, as it seems cruisers deal with this problem constantly.